martinthomson/wpack-content/draft-thomson-wpack-content-origin.md

 ## Transfer Target {#transfer-target}

 To enable transfer, content MUST include an attribute that indicates the transfer target URL.
+If a bundle could contain multiple potential entry points, each entry point for the bundle would separately specify a different transfer target URL.

+A transfer target URL does not need to be specified if the intent is to never support the ability to transfer to an online state.

 The origin of the transfer target URL is the target origin.
 Only the target origin can be the target of a state transfer.
 After a successful transfer, the user agent loads the transfer target URL.

 Note:
 : Including the transfer target URL in content means that altering the value